 "Eh, do I?"
 Ran blinked, frowning a little.
 "Is there something on my face?"
 She asked, instinctively raising a hand to it, horrified that she might have had a piece of rice or something stuck to it all this time.

 "No, it's not that."
 Conan shook his head, another knot tying in his stomach.
 "Did you see something outside?"
 He asked her.
-Somehow, he wasn't sure if he wanted her to say no or yes in this case, wasn't sure which one would be better.
+Somehow, he wasn't sure if he wanted her to say no or yes in this case, he wasn't sure which one would be better.

 "No, I didn't see anything."
 Ran frowned, looking a little confused as to why Conan was asking this.
 She smiled then a little.
 "Oh, I get it."
 She said after a moment, coming over to give the boy's shoulder a squeeze.
 "You're worried about me because of all the murders that have happened recently.
 Well, you shouldn't, Conan-kun.
 You know I know how to protect myself."
 She said, giving the boy a fierce grin, playfully giving him a light chop to the forehead as if to demonstrate.
 "Ah, although, I did daze off a bit for a second there, outside the office."
 She laughed a little, sounding sheepish.
 "Don't tell anyone though.
 It's a bit embarrassing, just standing around like a fool!"

-Ran's words hardly did anything but assure Conan.
+Ran's words hardly did anything to reassure Conan.
 Rather, the color drained from his face entirely, leaving the young boy sheet white, a sinking feeling as he realized exactly what that nervous sensation in his stomach had been about.
 He had been here.
 Here, right in front of the Detective Agency, where he had spoken to Ran- told her something, had done something.
 He had been so close to him, so close to Ran, and Conan hadn't noticed a thing.
 Judging from Ran's words, he had erased her memories afterwards.
 Frantically, Conan's eyes darted up towards Ran's neck, letting out a small sigh of relief to see that it was unblemished.